 IRS Tax Penalties and Interest You Could Be Charged

 The IRS can charge you with many different types of tax penalties for failing to meet your responsibilities as a taxpayer.
 The IRS will automatically assess some penalties when you miss a deadline or don’t pay your tax bill on time.
-Other penalties are only assessed when the IRS believes you intentionally violated the tax laws by committing tax fraud or tax evasion.
+These are civil tax penalties.
+Criminal tax penalties, in contrast, are only assessed when the IRS believes you intentionally violated the tax laws by committing tax fraud or tax evasion.

 You can avoid or minimize most IRS tax penalties by filing an accurate tax return and paying your taxes on time.
 If the IRS charges you a tax penalty, you may be able to use penalty abatement to reduce the amount you owe.